JonnoFTW/mongo-schema-export/README.md

 The primary use case is when you have developed an application that uses mongodb, and want to setup a new instance with the appopriate database layout.
-You can then provide a `config.json` file with your application and have this script setup the database for you!
+You can then provide a `config.json` file with your application and have this script setup the database for you without the need for extra `ensureIndex` calls!

 This data will be stored in a `json` file for a database that looks something like this: